ibm-cloud-docs/messages-for-rabbitmq/howto-user-management.md

 ## The `ibm` user
 {: #ibm-user}

-If you log in to the management UI with your `admin` user, you might have noticed a user that is named `ibm`.
-The `ibm` user is the internal administrative account that manages replication, metrics, and other functions that ensure the stability of your deployment.
-It has the same permission levels and tags as the provided admin user.
-Changes to the `ibm` account are not advised and can disrupt the availability of your deployment.
+If you log in to the management UI with your `admin` user, don't create a user with name `ìbm`, as this user is used internally.
+Creating an ibm account is not advised and can disrupt the availability of your deployment.